Drink the Right Cup of Tea to Survive the Dog Days

 As temperatures gradually rise, the body's consumption also increases.
 Once summer arrives, many people feel unwell and lethargic.

 According to (TCM), “the summer qi is connected to the heart qi.”
-During this time, nourishing the heart involves two aspects: caring for the vessels and adjusting sleep patterns.
+During this time, nourishing the heart involves two aspects: caring for the blood vessels and adjusting sleep patterns.

 Caring for Blood Vessels: To care for your blood vessels, it is recommended to maintain a light diet.
-Eat more foods like onions, mushrooms, black fungus, milk, seeds, and bean products.
-Try to maintain a calm state of mind and eat plenty of vegetables, fruits, and whole grains to increase fiber intake, vitamin B, and vitamin C, which helps prevent arteriosclerosis.
+Eat more foods like onions, mushrooms, black fungus, milk, lotus seeds, and bean products.
+Try to maintain a calm state of mind and eat plenty of vegetables, fruits, and whole grains to increase fiber intake, B, and vitamin C, which helps prevent arteriosclerosis.

 Adjusting Sleep Patterns: Sleep nourishes essence and qi, strengthens the spleen and stomach, and fortifies bones.
 According to TCM, poor rest at night leads to an imbalance of yin and yang.
 Due to the longer days and shorter nights in summer, many people experience insufficient nighttime sleep, leading to daytime fatigue.
 Therefore, try not to stay up late and ensure 6-8 hours of sleep daily.
 Additionally, take appropriate naps to make up for the lack of nighttime sleep, helping to restore your energy.